-LADBS Methane Testing Agency Roster List
+LADBS Methane Testing Agency Roster-List

-The “LADBS Methane Testing Agency Roster List” is part of an alphabetized list of official certified companies in Los Angeles.
-The certification program is organized by the Los Angeles Department of Building and Safety (or LADBS organization).
-Additionally, the list includes each company’s contact information.
-Moreover, the roster includes each certification number, license type, and expiration date.
-Lastly, the roster also includes various types of licenses, other than the LADBS methane testing agency roster list.
-For instance, welding performance tests, soil lab testing, concrete testing, and more.
+The LADBS Methane Testing Agency Roster-List is part of a larger alphabetical list of official companies that have certifications to work on behalf of the Los Angeles Department of Building and Safety (LADBS).
+The ongoing certification program is organized by the LADBS, and maintains compliance procedures and operating standards for each company acting on their behalf.
+Additionally, the list includes each company’s primary contact information.
+Moreover, the roster includes each certification and license number, license type, and expiration date.
+Lastly, the roster also includes various types of agency licenses, other than methane testing companies.
+For instance, the list additionally includes companies that perform: welding performance tests; soil lab testing; concrete testing; and more.
+Updated November 13, 2023.

 The LADBS Roster is in Alphabetical Order

 Viewers should know the LADBS Roster lists companies in alphabetical order.
 As a result, there is no preference in order.
 The companies simply beginning with the letter “A” are on the first page.
 This is NOT an order of preference.